Collection, Research and Education Area

 Management and Administration Area

 From left: Samanta Isaia (head of Development projects and European Funds Area), Claudia Marotta, Cristina Soncin, Antonella Guida (head of Management and Administration Area), Silvia Montanaro, Silvia Cendron, Maila Pennati.
+Not in this picture: Francesca Guercilena, Alice Dinegro, Giuseppina Capizzi (executive assistant) and Daniela Polato (executive assistant).

 Development projects and European Funds